2006 North Indian Ocean cyclone season: Deep Depression ARB 01

-The first system of the year was the seventh storm to form in the northern Indian Ocean since September 2005, and a rare January system.
+The first system of the year was a rare January system.
 It originated from an area of convection south of Sri Lanka, located in an area of low wind shear.
 The thunderstorms increased as outflow improved.
 On January 13, the IMD classified the system as a depression south of the southernmost point of India.
 The system moved west-northwestward into the southeastern Arabian Sea.
 Late that day, the JTWC classified the system as Tropical Cyclone 01A.
 Early on January 14, the IMD upgraded the system to a deep depression, estimating peak 3 minute winds of 55 km/h.
 The JTWC estimated stronger winds of 85 km/h, or tropical storm status.
 Subsequently, the circulation became disorganized and convection dwindled due to increased wind shear, although its outskirts brought light rainfall to southwest India.
 Around 00:00 UTC on January 15, the system degenerated into a remnant low.
 The remnants continued westward across the Arabian Sea, dissipating completely on January 19.

 Extremely Severe Cyclonic Storm Mala

 In mid-April, an area of disturbed weather formed over the southern Bay of Bengal and nearby Andaman Sea.
 Over a period of several days, the system became increasingly organized and was classified as a depression on April 24.
 Situated within a region of weak steering currents, the storm slowly intensified as it drifted in a general northward direction.
 It attained gale-force winds and was named Mala the next day.
+(Note: The name Mala (Sinhala: මාලා, [maːlaː]) was contributed by Sri Lanka and means "garland, wreath of flowers" in Sinhala.)
 Conditions for strengthening improved markedly on April 27 and Mala subsequently underwent rapid intensification.
 Subsequently, the cyclone attained its peak intensity.
 Early on April 28, the cyclone had estimated winds of 185 km/h and a barometric pressure of 954 mbar (hPa; 954 mbar).
 The JTWC considered Mala to have been slightly stronger, classifying it as a Category 4-equivalent cyclone.
 Steady weakening ensued thereafter and the storm made landfall in Myanmar's Rakhine State on April 29.
 Rapid dissipation took place after it made landfall and Mala was last noted early the next morning.

 In contrast to Mala's intensity, damage was relatively minimal across Myanmar due to adequate early warnings, while timely and effective evacuations minimized loss of life along the coast.
 The greatest damage resulted from a thunderstorm near Yangon on April 28 that spawned a possible tornado in an industrial zone.
 A total of 586 homes were damaged there.
 Just outside the city in the Hinthada District, a flash flood killed at least 18 people.
 Overall, the storm claimed 37 lives in the country and left US$6.7 million in damage.
 In the wake of Mala, the Red Cross distributed relief aid to affected residents while local officials set up shelters to house those left homeless.
 Government and social organizations donated 5.4 million kyat (US$4,320) in cash to survivors in the Ayeyarwady Region.